 Natchez Trace Parkway

-The Natchez Trace Parkway is one of North America’s best hidden gems.
-With vast stretches of twisty roads with little vehicle traffic, tremendous scenery over ridges and through isolated hollows, undulating terrain with no big climbing, and with many small friendly towns steeped in history, it is no wonder that the Natchez Trace (also known simply as the “Trace”) is a destination for many cyclists looking to reconnect with nature while pursuing their love of cycling.
+Tremendous scenery over ridges and through isolated hollows.
+Undulating terrain with no big climbing, and with many small friendly towns steeped in history.
+It is no wonder that the Natchez Trace (also known simply as the “Trace”) is a destination for many cyclists looking to reconnect with nature while pursuing their love of cycling.

 Highlights